LiamYabou/top100-ranking/README.md

 The explanation of the architecture can be found [here](https://github.com/LiamYabou/top100-scrapy/wiki/Architecture).

 ## Top100 Ranking
-The top100-ranking is a microservice of the Top100 project.
-It provisions the server of the RPC.
+The top100-ranking is a microservice of the Top100 project that provisions a server of the RPC to handle the request of fetching dedicated list of rankings.

 # Devlopment
 ## Dependencies